shakaut/Ride-ETA-Prediction/README.md

-Test the App Here: https://ride-eta-prediction.streamlit.app/  This app has gone to sleep due to inactivity
+Test the App Here: https://ride-eta-prediction.streamlit.app/    (The app may sleep due to inactivity.
+Click the Wake Up button to test it)

 # Ride ETA (Estimated Time of Arrival) Prediction App